dspinellis/alexandria3k/README.md

   -D DEBUG [DEBUG ...], --debug DEBUG [DEBUG ...]
-                        Output debuggging information as specfied by the arguments. files-read: Output counts of data files read; log-sql: Output executed SQL statements; perf:
+                        Output debuggging information as specfied by the arguments. files-read: Output counts of data files read; link: Record linking operations; log-sql: Output executed SQL statements; perf: Output performance
-                        Output performance timings; populated-counts: Dump
+                        timings; populated-counts: Dump counts of the
-                        counts of the populated database; populated-data: Dump the data of the populated database; populated-reports:
+                        populated database; populated-data: Dump the data of the populated database; populated-reports: Output
-                        Output query results from the populated database;
+                        query results from the populated database; progress:
-                        progress: Report progress; stderr: Log to standard error; virtual-counts: Dump counts of the virtual database; virtual-data: Dump the data of the virtual database.
+                        Report progress; stderr: Log to standard error;
+                        virtual-counts: Dump counts of the virtual database;
+                        virtual-data: Dump the data of the virtual database.
   -d DATA_SOURCE [DATA_SOURCE ...], --data-source DATA_SOURCE [DATA_SOURCE ...]
                         Specify data set to be processed and its source.
 The following data sets are supported: Crossref